jluisrojas/FruterIA/README.md

 ## 🍑 Dataset

 For this investigation a dataset was created, contains images of apples, oranges and bananas(AOB Dataset).
 The images contain from one fruit to 3 frutis of the same type, and there is also photos inside of a platic bag, in total the dataset consits of 725 images for training and 342 for testing.
 Also there are scripts for transforming the dataset to a TFRecord to use with the Tensorflow Dataset API.
+The dataset directory can be found [here](src/datasets/AOBDataset/).

 ![alt text](https://github.com/JoseLuisRojasAranda/FruterIA/blob/master/assets/dataset.png)